Skip to content

 2- Greek Language

 The Greek language dates back to around 1500 BC.
 Though it has evolved considerably from its ancient version it is still spoken by nearly 13 million people.
 The modern form of Greek is the official language in Cyprus and Greece.
-It is also an official language in the EU and speaks in Greek communities around the world and in Turkey, Albania, and Italy.
+It is also an official language in the EU and is spoken in Greek communities around the world and in Turkey, Albania, and Italy.

 Over a thousand years ago, some of the world’s most respected scholars and philosophers used to communicate in Greek.
 Many of the foundational documents in Western philosophy, like the works of Aristotle and Plato, logic and mathematics, astronomy, and other branches of science were originally written in the language.